Bayern routs Atlético 4-0 to start Champions League defense

 Atlético emerged strongly after the break but João Félix’s goal was ruled out as Suárez was offside and blocking Manuel Neuer’s view on an otherwise quiet night for the Bayern goalkeeper.

-The home side resumed control relatively quickly.
+The home team resumed control relatively quickly.
 Thomas Müller almost set up Robert Lewandowski, before Tolisso hammered the ball into the top right corner from around 25 meters (yards) in the 66th.

-Coman capped his performance with a fine individual effort on a counterattack in the 72nd, turning Brazilian defender Felipe first one way, then the other, before dinking the ball over goalkeeper Jan Oblak.
+Coman capped his performance with a fine individual effort on a counterattack in the 72nd, turning Brazilian defender Felipe first one way, then the other, before firing past goalkeeper Jan Oblak.

 Salzburg drew with visiting Lokomotiv Moscow 2-2 in the other group A game.